MethodsAndPractices/vsteam/.docs/Remove-VSTeamBuildDefinition.md

 ### -------------------------- EXAMPLE 1 --------------------------
 ```
-PS C:\> Get-BuildDefinition -ProjectName Demo | Remove-BuildDefinition
+PS C:\> Get-VSTeamBuildDefinition -ProjectName Demo | Remove-VSTeamBuildDefinition
 ```

 This command gets a list of all build definitions in the demo project.

-The pipeline operator (|) passes the data to the Remove-BuildDefinition function, which removes each build defintion object.
+The pipeline operator (|) passes the data to the Remove-VSTeamBuildDefinition function, which removes each build defintion object.

 ## PARAMETERS